 In December 2018, we entered into a revolving loan and security agreement with a financial institution for a revolving note in the amount of \$5.5 million.
 On June 17, 2021, we amended and restated our revolving loan and security agreement (the "2021 Revolving Loan") to increase our revolving line of credit to \$9.0 million.
 As amended, the 2021 Revolving Loan matures on December 31, 2023 and bears interest at a rate equal to the prime rate less 0.25%.
-Interest is due and payable under the 2021 Revolving Loan on a monthly basis, and borrowings under the 2021 Revolving Loan are secured by certain deposit accounts.
-The 2021 Revolving Loan is partially secured by the certificate of deposit accounts held with the financial institution, and reported as restricted cash, in the amounts of \$5.3 million as of March 31, 2023.
-As of March 31, 2023, we had borrowings of \$9.0 million outstanding under our 2021 Revolving Loan.
+Interest is due and payable under the 2021 Revolving Loan on a monthly basis.
+The 2021 Revolving Loan was partially secured by the certificate of deposit accounts held with the financial institution, and reported as restricted cash, in the amounts of \$5.3 million as of December 31, 2022.
+In June 2023 the Company amended its revolving loan and the certificate of deposit accounts securing the loan were released.
+As of June 30, 2023, we had borrowings of \$6.0 million outstanding under our 2021 Revolving Loan.
 We intend to extend the 2021 Revolving Loan prior to its maturity date.
 There is no guarantee that we will be able to extend the 2021 Revolving Loan on terms acceptable to us in the future, or at all.